 To study the effect of variation in background on lightness discrimination thresholds, we varied the reflectance spectra of the background objects in the images by sampling them from a statistical model based on natural surface reflectance databases (See Methods: Reflectance and Illumination Spectra, {Kelly, 1943 #394;Vrhel, 1994 #805}).
 Briefly, a database of natural surface reflectance functions was projected along eigenvectors associated with the largest six eigenvalues of the dataset.
 These eigenvalues captured more than 90% of the variance in the database.
 The distribution of projection weights was approximated as a multivariate-normal distribution.
 Reflectance spectra of background objects were sampled from the multivariate-normal distribution and using the weights to construct spectra as the corresponding linear combination of the eigenvectors.

 We measured threshold as a function of a scalar that multiplied the covariance matrix of the projection weight distribution.
 By varying the scalar from 0 (no variation) to 1 (variation in natural scenes), we can examine parametrically how background variation affects performance in the task.
 We generated images for six logarithmically spaced values of the covariance scalar.
-Figure 3 shows particular image samples used in our psychophysical task.
+Figure 3 shows examples of images used in our psychophysical task for difference choices of the covariance scalar.
 Discrimination thresholds were measured separately for each of the six values of the covariance scalar.

 Figure 4 shows how discrimination thresholds change with the amount of variability in the spectra of the background objects.
 We plot mean (across observers, N = 4) log threshold squared vs the log of the covariance scalar of the distribution.
 For low values of the covariance scalar, threshold is nearly constant.
-As the covariance scalar increases, log squared threshold rises approximately linearly with log covariance scalar, a dependence predicted by Signal Detection Theory (Figure 4; see Methods: Signal Detection Theory and Model Fit).
+As the covariance scalar increases, log squared threshold rises approximately linearly with log covariance scalar, a dependence predicted by a simple model based on Signal Detection Theory (Figure 4; see below and Methods: Theory of Signal Detection Model).

 When the covariance scalar is 0, we conceptualize performance as limited by two factors (ref).
 One is internal variability in the observer’s representation of target object lightness.
 The other is the efficiency with which the observer’s decision processes make use of the information provided by this representation.
 Our experiments do not separate the relative contributions of these two conceptually distinct factors, and in the following we refer to them collectively as the observer’s internal noise for the lightness discrimination task.